tox-dev/tox/docs/faq.rst

 otherwise specified requirements.
 The constraint file must always be specified together with the requirement(s) to install.
 While creating a test environment tox will invoke pip multiple times, in separate phases:

-1. If :ref:`deps` is specified, will install a set of dependencies before installing the package.
+1. If :ref:`deps` is specified, it will install a set of dependencies before installing the package.
-2. If the target environment contains a package (the project does not have :ref:`package` ``skip`` or :ref:`skip_install` is ``true``):
+2. If the target environment contains a package (the project does not have :ref:`package` ``skip`` or :ref:`skip_install` is ``true``), it will:

-   1. Install the package dependencies.
+   1. install the dependencies of the package.
-   2. Install the package itself.
+   2. install the package itself.

 Some solutions and their drawbacks: